angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 situations.
 Most of the time you won't have so many lands on board and you'll need to rely on rituals in hand or mana rocks on the field to get you up to 9 mana.
-As you might imagine this scenario won't come up that often, but sometimes you'll find youself with a bunch of mana and a Doomsday but no cantrip, and the best bet may be to slam the Doomsday and hope you get another turn unmolested.
+As you might imagine this scenario won't come up that often, but sometimes you'll find yourself with a bunch of mana and a Doomsday but no cantrip, and the best bet may be to slam the Doomsday and hope you get another turn unmolested.
 Incidentally the same setup can be used as a same-turn pile to potentially make upwards of 20 copies of ToA if your opponent has an unusually high life total.